jh2802/wompler/README.md

 # wompler
-Wompler - 8 Voice Digital Sampler with MIDI Input
+Wompler - 8 Voice Digital Sampler with MIDI Input for Eurorack